North Oaks Golf Club: History

-In 1883 James J. Hill, known to be The Empire Builder, purchased a 3,070-acre piece of land from Charles D. Gilfillan.
-This piece of land Hill named the North Oaks Farm.
-When Hill passed on, his son, Louis W. Hill inherited much of the land.
-From here the Hill heirs took over and maintained the land.
-Fast forwarding to 1950, more land was bought and the planning process began.
-Stanley Thompson began work on designing the course.
-It officially opened in the summer 1951.
-Shortly before it had opened, a “hurricane” hit.
-The storm caused two holes to be flooded.
+In 1883 James J. Hill, known as "The Empire Builder," purchased a 3,070-acre piece of land from Charles D. Gilfillan and named it the North Oaks Farm.
+When Hill died, his son Louis W. Hill inherited much of the land.
+Stanley Thompson began work on designing a golf course in 1950 after more land was bought, and it officially opened in the summer 1951.
+Shortly before it had opened, a storm caused two holes to be flooded.
 North Oaks Golf Club became an official private golf club in 1953.
-The term and process called a shotgun start, was first used at North Oaks Golf Club.
-Although it was incorrectly credited three years later to a course in Washington.
-Fast-forwarding even more to the year 2007, Lehman Design Group renovated the course.
-They fixed particular issues while mostly sticking to Thompson's original design.
+The term and process called a shotgun start was first used at North Oaks Golf Club, although it was incorrectly credited three years later to a course in Washington.
+Lehman Design Group renovated the course in 2007, fixing particular issues while mostly sticking to Thompson's original design.

+North Oaks Golf Club maintains a caddy program where young persons can work towards obtaining a scholarship through the Evans Scholars Foundation.